-Whilst having social media accounts is an important aspect of any marketing mix, they do not replace a website.
+Whilst having social media accounts is an important aspect of any communication mix, they do not replace a church website.

 The two platforms are completely different as they have various goals in mind.
 A website exists to provide information; in this day when someone is trying to find out more information, the first place they will look is the internet and a website provides an authoritative voice that gives the person looking for information the confidence that this is the correct place to find that.

 When deciding on how you are going to promote or advertise your church, it is always helpful to think about it from the perspective of the person who will be looking at your website.

 Social media is a great platform to use for existing church members and for those who already know about your church, however if you want your church to be a beacon of light online to those who are searching for a church within the local area, chances are, they will not know that you have social media accounts.
 The only way they can find your social media account is if they know exactly what they are called - which isn’t always as straight-cut when many churches in the area may have the same name!

 What your website provides is a way for someone new to the area or to Christianity, to find out relevant information about your church, where your church is, the times you meet and also get to know more about the vision and values your church has.

 This information is not easy to convey on social media and each social media platform is completely different, they also change fairly often so what you may have added a year or two ago to a Facebook page may no longer be relevant or even shown anymore.

 Social media is also a lot more prone to fads, there are many social media platforms that were popular a year ago that are no longer in existence.

 Owning a website and a domain however, is like investing in the bricks and mortar of the digital age.